alangpierce/sucrase/README.md

   project.
 This enables advanced hot reloading use cases such as editing of bound methods.

-The following proposed JS features are built-in and always transformed:
+These proposed JS features are built-in and always transformed:
 * [Class fields](https://github.com/tc39/proposal-class-fields): `class C { x = 1; }`.
   This includes static fields but not the `#x` private field syntax.
 * [Export namespace syntax](https://github.com/tc39/proposal-export-ns-from):